 Richard R. He is a Swedish-born pianist and composer who is currently residing in Belgium.
 He has been awarded numerous awards, including the 2nd prize in Steinway Festival 2014 in Stockholm, Sweden.
 As a composer, he is a prize-winner of Vic Nees Composition Competition 2020 in Belgium and was awarded the STIM-scholarship (Sweden) in 2020.

 His music has been performed by renowned musicians, such as ZWERM Electric Guitar quartet and the pianist Marianne Jacobs.
-He has been appointed to compose a piece for Flanders Symphony Orchestra (Symfonieorkest Vlaanderen), to be premiered in November 2021.
+He is currently composing a piece for Flanders Symphony Orchestra (Symfonieorkest Vlaanderen), to be premiered in November 2021.
 As a pianist, he has performed as a soloist in Sweden, The Netherlands, Belgium, Lithuania, Austria and China.

 He’s currently studying at the Royal Conservatoire Antwerp with Prof. Sergei Edelmann, Wim Henderickx and Alain Craens.
-He has previously studied with Marianne Jacobs and Joël Bons.
-He has attended masterclasses in Denmark, England, Austria and Lithuania.
+He has previously studied with Marianne Jacobs and Joël Bons, in addition to masterclasses in Denmark, England, Austria and Lithuania.